 UT Entrepreneurship students have the opportunity to engage and learn from the center’s strategic partners such as the H. Lee Moffitt Cancer Research Center through unique programs and competitions.

 Those in the entrepreneurship program provide a great field for employers to seek talented students as their knowledge base must cover all the functions of running a business and typically have more aptitude for leadership.
-Contact Dean Koutromanis, assistant professor of management, at email@example.com, if you would like to make an internship opportunity available for University of Tampa students.
+If your organization would like to make an internship opportunity available for UT students, contact Dean Koutromanis, associate professor of management and entrepreneurship, at email@example.com.

 Guest Speaker Requests